Racial Justice at the United Nations

-In light of the United Nations declaring 2015-2024 the International Decade for People of African Descent, the Unitarian Universalist United Nations Office's (UU-UNO's) racial justice program is committed to expanding the United States' Movement for Black Lives to address anti-black racism on an international level.
+In light of the United Nations declaring 2015-2024 the International Decade for People of African Descent, the racial justice program of the Unitarian Universalist Office at the United Nations (UU@UN) is committed to expanding the United States' Movement for Black Lives to address anti-black racism on an international level.

 People of African descent worldwide experience racist oppression at alarming rates.
 The global population of people of African descent, including those of mixed heritage, is approximately 1.4 billion.
 Over 200 million live in the Western Hemisphere, most notably the United States, the Caribbean, and South and Central America.
 Brazil alone can account for over 100 million.

 In most of these areas, an overwhelming and disproportionate amount of black lives are being threatened by violence, poverty, imprisonment, slavery, and war.
 Racism and discrimination have been used as weapons to incite conflict and hatred across nations and generations.

 As racial hatred and oppression continues to increase worldwide, global racism remains a reluctant topic of conversation.
 It is crucial that we begin the conversation to build international awareness, specifically surrounding the impact of structural anti-black racism.

 The oppression and mistreatment of people of African descent is a human rights issue.
 The UU@UN is committed to approaching this by:

 - Promoting an increased awareness from the United Nations regarding countries and the state of their race relations.

 - Engaging with Unitarian Universalist congregations to execute programs and develop educational spaces regarding global anti-racism advocacy.

 - Setting a basic standard for developing respectful and fair communities.